GEICO: Advertising campaigns

 There are also GEICO ads that feature stories from GEICO customers about situations in which the company assisted them, but are translated by celebrities like Little Richard and Joan Rivers.
 Film trailer announcer Don LaFontaine appeared in one such ad, shortly before his death.
 The tag announcer for these spots was D. C. Douglas.
 GEICO is also an official sponsor of the National Hockey League and themed commercials that always feature members of the hometown Washington Capitals.

 Motorsports

+NASCAR

 GEICO has long been involved in motorsports sponsorship.
 Since 2008, the company has sponsored the Germain Racing team, first in the NASCAR Nationwide Series with Mike Wallace, and later in the NASCAR Cup Series with Max Papis and Casey Mears.
 Ty Dillon, grandson of racing legend Richard Childress, began driving the No. 13 GEICO Chevrolet in the 2017 season.
 In 2020, GEICO became a premier partner of the Cup Series, sharing title sponsorship rights with Busch Beer, Coca-Cola, and Xfinity.
-Germain and GEICO split at the end of 2020, but the spring NCS race at Talladega is still sponsored by them.
+Germain and GEICO split at the end of 2020.

+On September 20, 2024, it was announced that the 2024 NASCAR Cup Series would be the final season for GEICO as a premier partner of the Cup Series.

+Pro Pulling League

 GEICO also has presence in the PPL (Pro Pulling League) sponsoring Joe Eder and his Super Modified pulling tractor.

+Speed boat racing

+Orange County Choppers built one of their fastest bikes when they created a racing bike for a speed boat racer sponsored by the company.
+The Miss GEICO bike was featured in the 2018 Season 11 of American Chopper.